How to get to Ploughman Wood

 One of the most important features of the wood is the presence of substantial quantities of dead wood.
 This provides excellent habitat for a wide range of flora and fauna, including bracket fungi, beetles, bats and hole-nesting birds.
-Over 280 species of invertebrates have been recorded so far.
+Over 280 species of invertebrates have been recorded.

-A pond has been excavated on the southern side of the wood and a new meadow area was created in 1998.
-In time, these areas will provide habitats for an even greater diversity of wildlife, particularly dragonflies, damselflies and other insects.
+A pond has been excavated on the southern side of the wood and a meadow area was created back in 1998.
+These areas provide habitats for an even greater diversity of wildlife, particularly dragonflies, damselflies and other insects.

 For some more pictures of the reserve please go to our Flickr set: